Black-tailed godwits

 In the last 25 years, almost half of Europe’s black-tailed godwits have disappeared.

-In order to tackle these challenges, Project Godwit was initiated - a partnership between WWT and RSPB, working together for black-tailed godwits in the Fens.
-With major funding to help achieve vital conservation steps for the species and their wetland home from 2017-2023.
+In order to tackle these challenges, Project Godwit was set up and active between 2017-2023 - a partnership between WWT and RSPB, working together for black-tailed godwits in the Fens.
+With major funding to help achieve vital conservation steps for the species and their wetland home.

-WWT is creating new pockets of wetland home for the black-tailed godwit to nest and feed in.
-We’re controlling water levels and putting up anti-fox fencing to protect them.
+WWT created new pockets of wetland home for the black-tailed godwit to nest and feed in.
+We controlled water levels and put up anti-fox fencing to protect them.

-We are boosting chick numbers through a rear-and-release programme.
+We boosted chick numbers through a rear-and-release programme (headstarting) - a first of its kind.
 Using artificial incubation and protecting the hatchlings through their first vulnerable days, we can fledge three to four chicks from each nest, five times more than the birds can manage themselves.
+We released over two hundred birds.

-We’ve placed tiny tags on some chicks and rings on others so that we can better understand their movements.
-We will be able to watch them follow in their parents’ wingbeats, meet other black-tailed godwits and begin lifelong romances of their own.
+We placed tiny tags on some chicks and rings on others so that we can better understand their movements.
+We were able to watch them follow in their parents’ wingbeats, meet other black-tailed godwits and begin lifelong romances of their own.

-In 2018, we fitted ten new geolocators and collected two from birds tagged in 2017.
-One of these showed that a female godwit went all the way to West Africa and back, stopping off in Spain, Portugal and Norfolk on her way before returning back to the Fens to breed.
+Geolocators fitted to birds throughout the project gave us an insight into their migration.
+Data showed that our godwits travelled all the way to West Africa and back, stopping off in Spain, Portugal and Norfolk on their way before returning back to the Fens to breed.
+We have found that saltmarsh, estuaries and mudflats are crucial for godwits along the flyway.

 Research like this means that UK-based conservation teams can work with their equivalent organisations in other countries to ensure the birds have safe places to fly through or spend the colder months.

-Throughout Project Godwit we have shown that this conservation method works for boosting small populations of godwits, so it’s a tool we now have at our disposal.
+Throughout Project Godwit we have shown that our methods work for boosting small populations of godwits and we have these tools at our disposal.

-The project as a whole has been successful in boosting population size.
+The project as a whole has been successful in boosting the Ouse Washes population size by 600%.
 Our measures to increase breeding success in the wild have shown some success but not enough for godwits to be considered safe.

-For godwits to thrive in the Fens, we need bigger, better wetlands where there’s a balance between predators and prey.
+For godwits to thrive in the UK, we need bigger, better wetlands where there’s a balance between predators and prey.

 Key achievements

-• 50 godwits, headstarted from 2017-21 have so far returned to the Ouse and Nene Washes since their release.
-Headstarted birds have attempted breeding with some successes since being released.
+• 51% of headstarted godwits have so far returned to the Ouse and Nene Washes since their release, which is comparable to wild-reared chicks.

-• In 2021 there were 19 pairs breeding around and back on the Ouse Washes compared to three breeding pairs in 2017.
+• In 2024 there were 25 pairs breeding pairs on the Ouse Washes compared to three breeding pairs in 2017.

 • Released godwits and wild-reared godwits have been recorded in 10 countries outside of the UK: France, Germany, Belgium, Netherlands, Austria, Spain, Portugal, Morocco, Senegal and Mauritania